 If you're considering purchasing a home in an age-restricted community, be sure to let your loan officer know.
 That'll help ensure lenders can give you a clear sense of expectations from the outset.

-Talk with a Veterans United loan specialist at 855-259-6455 if you have questions about buying in an age-restricted community.
+Talk with a Veterans United VA Loan Expert at 855-259-6455 if you have questions about buying in an age-restricted community.

 Answer a few questions below to speak with a specialist about what your military service has earned you.